Which Azure SQL resources are supported?

 How do I decide how many qualifying SQL Server licenses to assign to Azure?

-In general, your procurement or software asset management department needs to be involved in the decision about how many licenses to assign because the number depends on how many eligible SQL Server licenses are available.
+In general, your procurement or software asset management department needs to be involved in the decision about how many licenses to assign.
+Their involvement is needed because the number depends on how many eligible SQL Server licenses are available.
 You might need to buy more licenses.
 The decision involves a few steps:

 Review the information available in the Azure portal about how many SQL Server licenses are applied to Azure SQL resources with resource-level Azure Hybrid Benefit selections.